-It not only distinguishes these elements for us, but is the sole means of enabling us to account for them.
-This is because to explain them is to demonstrate what causes them and what are the reasons for their existence.
-But how can they be discovered save by going back to the time when these causes and reasons operated?
-That time lies behind us.
-The sole means of getting to know how each of these elements arose is to wait upon their birth.
+means of getting to know how each of these elements arose is to wait upon their birth.
 But that birth occurred in the past, and can consequently only be known through the mediation of history.

 Objective: by this I mean that the sociologist must take on the state of mind of the physicists, chemists and biologists when they venture into a territory hitherto unexplored, that of their scientific field.
 He must embark upon the study of social facts by adopting the principle that he is in complete ignorance of what they are, and that the properties characteristic of them are totally unknown to him, as are the causes upon which these latter depend.
 By the methodical comparison of the historical data, and by this alone, he will evolve the notions appropriate to them.
 It is true that such an attitude is difficult to sustain, for it goes against ingrained habits.
 Since we live our life in society, we possess some representation of these notions, and we are inclined to believe that with such usual representations we have seized what is essential in the things to which they relate.
 But these notions, because they have been developed unmethodically in order to satisfy needs that are of an exclusively practical nature, are devoid of any scientific value.
-They no more exactly express social things than the ideas the ordinary person has of substances and their properties (light, heat, sound, etc.) exactly represent the nature of these substances, which science alone reveals to us.
+They no more exactly express social things than the ordinary person's ideas of substances and their properties (light, heat, sound, etc.) exactly represent the nature of these substances, which science alone reveals to us.
 Thus they are so many idols, as Bacon said, from which we must free ourselves.

 This very fact will cause us to perceive the inanity of simplistic explanations which would account for social facts by declaring that they derive directly from some of the most general traits of human nature.
-This is the method followed when we think to explain the family by the feeling aroused by blood relationship, or paternal authority by the sentiments that a father naturally feels for his offspring, marriage by sexual instinct and contract by an inborn sense of justice, etc. If collective phenomena were so great a function of human nature, instead of their presenting the infinite diversity revealed to us in history, they would be in all times and places perceptibly similar to one another, for the characteristics that have gone to make up man have varied only very little.
+This is the method followed when we think to explain the family by the feeling aroused by blood relationship, paternal authority by the sentiments that a father naturally feels for his offspring, marriage by sexual instinct and contract by an inborn sense of justice, etc. If collective phenomena were so great a function of human nature, instead of their presenting the infinite diversity revealed to us in history, they would be in all times and places perceptibly similar to one another, for the characteristics that have gone to make up man have varied only very little.
 This is why I have frequently reiterated that individual psychology cannot explain social facts for us.
 This is because these psychological factors are much too general to be capable of accounting for what is specific in social life.
 Such explanations, because they are applicable to everything, in fact apply to exactly nothing.